shawnho-it/Docker-Wordpress/README.md

 4. Run "docker-compose up -d".
 5. Visit your IP address in a browser.

-NOTE: Your must have docker & docker-compose installed.
+NOTE: You must have docker & docker-compose installed.